Battle of Warsaw (1920): Second phase

 The 27th Infantry Division of the Red Army managed to reach the village of Izabelin, 13 kilometres northwest of the capital, but this was the closest that Russian forces would come.

 Tukhachevsky, certain that all was going according to plan, was actually falling into Piłsudski's trap.
-There were only token Polish resistance in the path of the main Russian advance north and across the Vistula, on the right flank of the battle (from the perspective of the Soviet advance).
+There was only token Polish resistance in the path of the main Russian advance north and across the Vistula, on the right flank of the battle (from the perspective of the Soviet advance).
 At the same time, south of Warsaw, on the battle's left front, the vital link between the Northwestern and Southwestern Fronts was much more vulnerable, protected only by a small Soviet force, the Mozyr Group.
-Further, Semyon Budyonny, commanding the 1st Cavalry Army, a unit much feared by Piłsudski and other Polish commanders, disobeyed orders by the Soviet High Command, which at Tukhachevsky's insistence, ordered him to advance at Warsaw from the south.
+Further, Budyonny, commanding the 1st Cavalry Army, a unit much feared by Piłsudski and other Polish commanders, disobeyed orders by the Soviet High Command, which at Tukhachevsky's insistence, ordered him to advance at Warsaw from the south.
 Budyonny resented this order, influenced by a grudge between commanding South-Western Front generals Alexander Ilyich Yegorov and Tukhachevsky.
-In addition, the political games of Joseph Stalin, at the time the chief political commissar of the South-Western Front, further contributed to Yegorov's and Budyonny's disobedience.
+In addition, the political games of Stalin, at the time the chief political commissar of the South-Western Front, further contributed to Yegorov's and Budyonny's disobedience.
 Stalin, looking for personal glory, aimed to capture the besieged Lwów (Lviv), an important industrial center.
 Ultimately, Budyonny's forces marched on Lwów instead of Warsaw, and thus missed the battle.

-The Polish 5th Army counterattacked on August 14, crossing the Wkra River.
+The Polish 5th Army counterattacked on 14 August, crossing the Wkra River.
 It faced the combined forces of the Soviet 3rd and 15th Armies (both numerically and technically superior).
-The struggle at Nasielsk lasted until August 15 and resulted in near-complete destruction of the town.
-However, the Soviet advance toward Warsaw and Modlin was halted at the end of August 15, and on that day Polish forces recaptured Radzymin, which boosted the Polish morale.
+The struggle at Nasielsk lasted until 15 August and resulted in near-complete destruction of the town.
+However, the Soviet advance toward Warsaw and Modlin was halted at the end of 15 August, and on that day Polish forces recaptured Radzymin, which boosted the Polish morale.

 From that moment on, Sikorski's 5th Army pushed exhausted Soviet units away from Warsaw, in an almost Blitzkrieg-like operation.
 Sikorski's units were given the support of almost all of the small number of mechanized units—tanks and armoured cars—that the Polish army had, as well as that of the two Polish armoured trains.
 It was able to advance rapidly at the speed of 30 kilometres a day, disrupting the Soviet "enveloping" northern manoeuvre.